IFM wins $364 million in infrastructure mandates from UK pensions

 LONDON Infrastructure fund manager IFM Investors said on Monday it had won two investment mandates totalling $364 million from two British local government pension schemes.

-The fund was awarded a $300 million mandate from Avon Pension Fund and a $64 million mandate from Dorset County Pension Funds.
+The fund was awarded a $300 million (192 million pound) mandate from Avon Pension Fund and a $64 million mandate from Dorset County Pension Funds.
 Both mandates are the schemes' first investments in infrastructure, IFM said in a statement.

 Pension funds around the world are increasingly looking at allocating more money to alternative asset classes such as infrastructure as returns in traditional asset classes such as stocks and bonds prove harder to find.